Latvia Payroll and Benefits Guide

 With this in place, you can submit documents to the Register of Enterprises (this can be done online, although not yet in English at the time of writing).
 Once your registration is confirmed, you can then open a full corporation bank account, and register with the State Revenue Service for tax, social security and VAT.

-Employment Considerations
+Employment Considerations in Latvia

 Collective bargaining is alive in the public sector, but you’ll find very little union influence in the private sector.
 You will need employee contracts drawn up for all workers that stipulate the nature of the employee/employer relationships.

 Latvia’s standard working week is eight hours per day, Monday to Friday, for a 40-hour week that’s in line with much of the rest of Europe.
 However, some hazardous jobs are limited to seven hours per day and 35 hours per week.
-Any work above these levels, and any work on public holidays, is considered overtime and should be paid at 200% of the normal rate.
+As an EU country, the Working Time Directive is in place, meaning employees should not work more than an average of 48 hours a week over four months, inclusive of any overtime.
+Some senior managers may be exempt from this, however, by contractual agreement.

 Compensation, Bonuses & Severance